alessiaghidini/CH-630-drug-discovery/GETTING_STARTED.md

    Open the notebook: 0_python_introduction.ipynb

-   At the top right: Select the kernel → drug_discover
+   At the top right: Select the kernel → drug_discovery

-6. Complete the 0_python_introduction.ipynb if needed
+6. Complete the 0_python_introduction.ipynb

+   This will introduce you to Python basics